 Best time to visit Alaska

-Summer is well considered the best time to visit Alaska as these are the warmest months with the long daylight hours, lots of wildlife activity and best road/access conditions.
+Summer is well considered the best time to visit Alaska.
+The warmest months benefit from longer daylight hours, lots of wildlife activity and best road/access conditions.
 The summer season in Alaska encompasses late May through to early September, with May-June seeing the least rainfall.

 If you are set on seeing the Northern Lights (aurora borealis), late August into September are better summer months to visit.
-Due to the northern latitude of Alaska, the sky does not get dark enough around the summer solstice (late June), for them to be seen.
+Due to the northern latitude of Alaska, the sky does not get dark enough around the summer solstice (late June).

 Important Alaska road trip itinerary notes

-- If you are booking a trip from Chicago, Minneapolis or Seattle areas, you can get a direct flight to Fairbanks and cut 2 hours off your drive to Denali on day 2.
+- If you are booking a trip from Chicago, Minneapolis or Seattle areas, you can get a direct flight to Fairbanks.
+That cuts 2-hours off your drive to Denali.
 Before you book your flights, just make sure there is rental car availability one way from Fairbanks to Anchorage.

 - Book your Denali National Park Transit or Tour Bus ticket in advance.
 Transit buses are just that, transportation that you can hop on or off at any time.
 Tour buses have commentary and only make a few scheduled stops.